Return to Scouters' Pages Home

 Signaler was changed to Signaling;

 There were a total of 57 merit badges in the 1911 handbook.
-These included the 13 above that were carried over and the following which were added: Agriculture, Angling, Archery, Architecture, Art, Astronomy, Athletics, Automobiling, Aviation, Bee Farming, Blacksmithing, Bugling, Business, Camping, Carpentry, Chemistry, Civics, Conservation, Cooking, Craftsmanship, Dairying, First Aid to Animals, Forestry, Handicraft, Interpreting, Invention, Leather Working, Life Saving, Machinery, Masonry, Mining, Ornithology, Painting, Pathfinding, Personal Health, Photography, Plumbing, Poultry Farming, Printing, Public Health, Scholarship, Sculpture, Surveying, Swimming, and Taxidermy.
+These included the 13 above that were carried over and the following which were added: Agriculture, Angling, Archery, Architecture, Art, Astronomy, Athletics, Automobiling, Aviation, Bee Farming, Blacksmithing, Bugling, Camping, Carpentry, Chemistry, Civics, Conservation, Cooking, Craftsmanship, Dairying, First Aid to Animals, Forestry, Handicraft, Interpreting, Invention, Leather Working, Life Saving, Machinery, Masonry, Mining, Ornithology, Painting, Pathfinding, Personal Health, Photography, Plumbing, Poultry Farming, Printing, Public Health, Scholarship, Sculpture, Surveying, Swimming, and Taxidermy.

 A director of the Boy Scout division of the BSA stated at a Boy Scout Program conference at Philmont that a merit badge is never officially dropped.
 They are just omitted from all literature, the cloth badge is not made, and there are no books published.
 Apparently someone that has the most recent set of requirements can use them.
-I am not sure how one goes about getting an approved counselor.
+I am not sure how one goes about getting an approved merit badge counselor.
 That could be a problem, however that hasn't stopped some people.
 A case in point is the Rabbit Raising Merit Badge that was dropped in 1993.
 BSA records indicate that 49 Rabbit Raising Merit Badges were earned in 2003.
 Using a realistic approach, my definition for the final year for a merit badge is the last year it appears in BSA literature as a valid merit badge even though it may be earned many years after that.

 The following lists indicate in parenthesis any assigned merit badge code number; any preceding merit badge that may be related; and the number of each merit badge issued in 2007.
 I am indebted to several people who provided new sources of information, especially Fred Duersch, Jr. and Paul S. Wolf.
-Return to top.

 Merit Badges In Current Use And Their Predecessors